Watchman (film): Plot

 The story starts right from the word "Go!".
 Bala comes out of a police station and seems very nervous about something.
 As he is striding on his bike thinking about gathering money to pay back his loan, he stumbles upon a big villa.
 Once, he hears that everyone from that house is not in town that night, so he decides to rob the house.
 When he climbs the villa's compound wall and jumps on the other side, his fall is deep.
 The task and the wall seemed possible at first, but then, just as Bala, we fall into something deeper.
 Bala's multiple attempts to somehow break into the villa without causing a scene gets him face to face with Bruno, the dog.
-Finally, after failed attempts to escape Bruno, he gains courage and gets into the villa which leads him into even more darker paths.
+Finally, after failed attempts to escape Bruno, he gains courage and gets into the villa which leads him into even darker paths.
 He realises that the villa is not empty.
 It is filled with mysteries.
 Terrorists who escaped from prison got into this villa to get revenge on the owner of it, who is an Ex-DIG.
 Bala too gets into this spiderweb revenge.
-With a lot of struggle of himself and the dog with which he came face to face with, Bala and the owner of the villa get rid of the terrorists.
+With a lot of struggle of himself and the dog with which he came face to face with, Bala and the owner of the villa get rid of the terrorists, but unfortunately Bruno loses his life in the process.
 In recognition of Bala's help in getting rid of terrorists and saving his life, the Ex-DIG grants Bala his loan amount and a job as a guard, which Bala corrects as watchman.